z-shell/zsh-startify/docs/README.md

 zsh-startify:

-- shows recently used files if used by a shell-utill command, with name of the command(s) on othe right,
+- shows recently used files if used by a shell-util command, with name of the command(s) on other right,
 - shows recently used vim files,
 - will show active tmux sessions,
 - will show statistics of most popular aliases in use,